Jump to Main Content

 Will my creditors still contact me?

 Both solutions offer legal protection from creditor contact, interest and enforcement action.
-You may still receive automated letters early on, but this should stop once your plan is updated on their systems.
-They’re still legally obligated to send you certain communications such as annual statements, but they can’t chase you for payments or take legal action against you.
+You may still receive automated letters from creditors early on, but this should stop once your plan is updated on their systems.
+They’re still legally obligated to send you certain communications such as annual statements, but they can’t chase you for payments or take legal action against for the debts included in the plan.

 Do I need to stick to a budget?